W-David-Porter/acim/src/text/2-the-separation-and-the-atonement/iv-healing-as-release-from-rear/index.md

 {% if showCommentary %}
 ::: details Commentary
 (2–3, 6) What our Father knows we need is the healing of our mind, for which purpose He gave us His Holy Spirit, now made manifest through Jesus.
 When it appears as if God is delayed in His response of help, it is because we have asked for the wrong things, and God does not answer with illusions which would only exacerbate the fear underlying the request.
-(Wapnick, F.A.J., p.218.)
+(Wapnick, FAJ, p.218.)

 (4–6) *A Course in Miracles* has been written at a level we can understand and use.
 (Wapnick, L.D.N.C., p.512.)

 The importance of the form of help lies in the *purpose* for which it is used. …the Course is coming to meet a specific need that we have now, but it is not the highest level of communication of which we are capable. … it is the highest level that we can accept at this point in human history, when we are still so pre-occupied with fundamental ego self-centerdness, greed, attainment of pleasure and rampant specialness.
 Jesus very specifically meets us where we are, and provides us with his gentle coprrection of forgiveness to help us along our journey home.
-(Wapnick, A.V.I., p.124.)
+(Wapnick, AVI, p.124.)

 Jesus’ own Course [is] the perfect example of the principles he was teaching his students; his words not being “the highest level of communication” of which his students are capable of understanding, but certainly the highest level that they can tolerate in their fearful state.
 (Wapnick, FCTL, p.
 94.)
 :::